publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule6004.md

         (2) Appointment.
 If a consumer privacy ombudsman is appointed under § 332, no later than seven days before the hearing on the motion under § 363(b)(1)(B), the United States trustee shall file a notice of the appointment, including the name and address of the person appointed.
 The United States trustee’s notice shall be accompanied by a verified statement of the person appointed setting forth the person’s connections with the debtor, creditors, any other party in interest, their respective attorneys and accountants, the United States trustee, or any person employed in the office of the United States trustee.

-    (h) __Stay of Order Authorizing Use, Sale, or Lease of Property.
-An order authorizing the use, sale, or lease of property other than cash collateral is stayed until the expiration of 14 days after entry of the order, unless the court orders otherwise.__
+    (h)  __Stay of Order Authorizing Use, Sale, or Lease of Property__  __.__

+     An order authorizing the use, sale, or lease of property other than cash collateral is stayed until the expiration of 14 days after entry of the order, unless the court orders otherwise.

 (As amended Mar.
 30, 1987, eff.
 Aug.
 1, 1987; Apr.
 30, 1991, eff.
 Aug.
 1, 1991; Apr.
 26, 1999, eff.
 Dec.
 1, 1999; Apr.
 23, 2008, eff.
 Dec.
 1, 2008; Mar.
 26, 2009, eff.
 Dec.
 1, 2009.)